Motorola 68000: Sampling and production

 Formally introduced in September 1979, initial samples were released in February 1980, with production chips available over the counter in November.
 Initial speed grades were 4, 6, and 8 MHz.
 10 MHz chips became available during 1981, and 12.5 MHz chips by June 1982.
 The 16.67 MHz "12F" version of the MC68000, the fastest version of the original HMOS chip, was not produced until the late 1980s.

+Motorola MC68000 Design Module

+Along with initial chip sampling, Motorola offered a development board, the Motorola MC68000 Design Module (M68KDM or just KDM).
+The board featured a 68000 microprocessor with 32k bytes of DRAM.
+It had two 16-bit peripheral interface adapter ports on the ejector edge, and a male edge connector for the older Motorola 6800 EXORciser bus at the opposite end, allowing it to be used with standard 6800 emulators.
+One asynchronous communication port (ACIA) was configured to connect with a standard RS-232C data terminal, and the other was configured to emulate an RS-232C terminal, enabling communication with a host computer.
+A transparent mode allowed a program created on a host computer to be directly downloaded into the 68000 memory.
+Contents of the 68000's memory could also be uploaded into the host computer for further processing.

+The KDM board came with socketed ROM chips that contained Motorola's new MacsBug debugger.
+A switch on the KDM board activated the debugger.
+MacsBug was later used in Apple's early Macintosh computers.

+Apple adoption

 By the start of 1981, the 68k was winning orders in the high end, and Gunter began to approach Apple to win their business.
 At that time, the 68k sold for about $125 in quantity.
 In meetings with Steve Jobs, Jobs talked about using the 68k in the Apple Lisa, but stated "the real future is in this product that I'm personally doing.
 If you want this business, you got to commit that you'll sell it for $15."
 Motorola countered by offering to sell it at $55 at first, then step down to $35, and so on.
 Jobs agreed, and the Macintosh moved from the 6809 to the 68k.
 The average price eventually reached $14.76.
+According to Apple, The First 50 Years, Jobs reportedly slid a clone chip being prepared by Hitachi to Motorola CEO Robert Galvin on a piece of sushi in order to negotiate.